241st Territorial Defense Brigade (Ukraine): Formation

-In April 2022 the brigade was formed in Kyiv.
+On 14 April 2022 the brigade was formed in Kyiv.
+Commander-in-Chief of the Armed Forces of Ukraine Valerii Zaluzhnyi issued a decree that transformed 241st Territorial Defense Battalion of the 112th Kyiv City Defense Brigade into the headquarters of new brigade.

 Battalions 130, 204, 205, 206, 207 came from 112th Kyiv City Defense Brigade which grew too large, numbering at least 11 battalions.
-243rd Battalion came from 14th Kyiv Oblast Defense Brigade.
+243rd Battalion came from 114th Kyiv Oblast Defense Brigade.
 Colonel Pisotskyi Eduard military call sign "Kovalskyi" became its commander, having previously commanded 131st Territorial Defense Battalion of the 112th Kyiv City Defense Brigade.

 130th Territorial Defense Battalion already existed in Solomianskyi District during 2021 when it was part of the 112th Kyiv City Defense Brigade and was actively training soldiers.

 207th Territorial Defense Battalion began forming in January and was formed on 27 February 2022.
 It was commanded by Yushko Viktor.

+242nd Territorial Defense Battalion was formed on 25 February.

 243rd Territorial Defense Battalion was formed from soldiers of other battalions who took part in the defense of Kyiv.